dgiovannelli/dgiovannelli.github.io/_pages/teaching.md

 I'v been teaching Marine Microbial Diversity to the graduate student in the UNINA Marine Biology program since 2016.
 The course, entirely in English, provides an introduction to general marine microbiology to students with a diverse background, and therefore includes a broad recap of general microbiology concepts.

-Recordings (in English) are available on [my YouTube channel](https://www.youtube.com/channel/) and embedded below.
-The teaching slides (in English) can be downloaded from the [course GitHub repository](https://github.com/dgiovannelli/).

 ### Basic Stats and R course